Dementia with Lewy bodies: Medication

 Pharmacological management of DLB is complex because of adverse effects of medications and the wide range of symptoms to be treated (cognitive, motor, neuropsychiatric, autonomic, and sleep).
 Anticholinergic and dopaminergic agents can have adverse effects or result in psychosis in individuals with DLB, and a medication that addresses one feature might worsen another.
 For example, acetylcholinesterase inhibitors (AChEIs) for cognitive symptoms can lead to complications in dysautonomia features; treatment of movement symptoms with dopamine agonists may worsen neuropsychiatric symptoms; and treatment of hallucinations and psychosis with antipsychotics may worsen other symptoms or lead to a potentially fatal reaction.

 Extreme caution is required in the use of antipsychotic medication in people with DLB because of their sensitivity to these agents.
 Severe and life-threatening reactions occur in almost half of people with DLB, and can be fatal after a single dose.
 Antipsychotics with D2 dopamine receptor-blocking properties are used only with great caution.
 According to Boot (2013), "electing not to use neuroleptics is often the best course of action".
 People with Lewy body dementias who take neuroleptics are at risk for neuroleptic malignant syndrome, a life-threatening illness.
 There is no evidence to support the use of antipsychotics to treat the Lewy body dementias, and they carry the additional risk of stroke when used in the elderly with dementia.

 Medications (including tricyclic antidepressants and treatments for urinary incontinence) with anticholinergic properties that cross the blood–brain barrier can cause memory loss.
 The antihistamine medication diphenhydramine (Benadryl), sleep medications like zolpidem, and benzodiazepines may worsen confusion or neuropsychiatric symptoms.
 Some general anesthetics may cause confusion or delirium upon waking in persons with Lewy body dementias, and may result in permanent decline.

 Cognitive symptoms

-There is strong evidence for the use of AChEIs to treat cognitive problems; these medications include rivastigmine and donepezil.
+There is strong evidence for the use of acetylcholinesterase inhibitors (AChEIs) to treat cognitive problems; these medications include rivastigmine and donepezil.
 Both are first-line treatments in the UK.
 Even when the AChEIs do not lead to improvement in cognitive symptoms, people taking them may have less deterioration overall, although there may be adverse gastrointestinal effects.
 The use of these medications can reduce the burden on caregivers and improve activities of daily living for the individual with DLB.
 The AChEIs are initiated carefully as they may aggravate autonomic dysfunction or sleep behaviors.
 There is less evidence for the efficacy of memantine in DLB, but it may be used alone or with an AChEI because of its low side effect profile.
 Anticholinergic drugs are avoided because they worsen cognitive symptoms.